mildsunrise/godox-flash-radio/README.md

     - `001010`: **Shutter?**: don't know what it does, but it's sent 2x when pressing the SHUTTER button

-    - `100001`: **Flash unprepare?**: don't know what it does, but it's sent once in the following situations:
+    - `100001`: **Flash unprepare?**: don't know what it does, but it's sent in the following situations:
-      - when releasing the TEST button
+      - 2x when releasing the TEST button
-      - when shooting with the camera, 20ms after triggering the flashes
+      - 1x when shooting with the camera, 20ms after triggering the flashes

  - `10`... (these set a property)
     - `00000X`: **Set beeper** OFF (X = 0) or ON (X = 1)